xtuml/mc/doc/notes/8920_dialect_int.md

 6. Implementation Comments
 --------------------------
 6.1 Found and fixed a typo in [2].
+6.2 Pulled in issue [3] to this work.

 7. Unit Test
 ------------